mjavanmardi/polaris/README.md

 Build Code Using Cmake
 ----------------------
 Download polaris in an appropriate directory.
-Be sure the POLARIS_DEPS_DIR variable is set or supply the dependency folder to the configure_polaris acript.
+Be sure the POLARIS_DEPS_DIR variable is set or supply the dependency folder to the configure_polaris script.
 The argument to the configure script will ovrride the environment variable.

 	git clone "https://github.com/anl-polaris/polaris.git" <code_dir>